efeklisov/vimrc/README.md

 # .vimrc
-My `~/.vimrc` and `~/.config/nvim/init.vim` file.
+My `.vimrc` and `init.vim` file.
 The first one has some Mac-specific setting that can be easily removed.
 Both support NeoVim, but the latter requires NeoVim 0.5 features.

 # Usage
-You need to install [vim-plug](https://github.com/junegunn/vim-plug) manually beforehand, as well as neovim API packages for NodeJS and Python.
+You need to install [vim-plug](https://github.com/junegunn/vim-plug) for `.vimrc` or [dein.vim](https://github.com/Shougo/dein.vim) for `init.vim` manually beforehand, as well as neovim API packages for NodeJS and Python.
 Then:

 1) Copy the file to your system.
 2) Run Vim.